 - Getting a death certificate.
 Contact the county or state vital records office to obtain a copy of the death certificate.
 You’ll likely want to get multiple copies: for your records, then to show for a cremation or cemetery plot, and miscellaneous government agencies.
 Most of these can make a copy and return the original to you.
 Any institution that is going to send you monetary funds (pensions, stocks, 401(K), life insurance, etc) will want an original copy.
 Check through this list, and call each institution to find out if you’ll need an original or a copy.

 - Cremation or burial.
 See this article on making the choice between the two.
 If you are having a burial at home, you’ll need someone to dig.

 - Vessel for final disposition.
-This is most commonly a permanent cremation urn, scattering cremation urn, burial casket, or burial shroud.
+This is most commonly a permanent cremation urn kept at home, scattering cremation urn, natural burial casket, or burial shroud.